chtwilfer/chtwilfer1.github.io/_posts/2021-01-20-NetApp-Cloud-Service-Azure-Demo.md

 With a virtual machine and Active Directory Services on it, SMB shares can also be deployed in the ANF pool.
 In the same way I present the topic Snapshot / Backup.

 If you still don't have enough of this, you can deploy **Cloud Volumes ONTAP** and **Global File Cache** via two additional switches in two further resource groups.
-The final configuration of CVO and GFC is then done via the NetApp Cloud Manager.
+The final configuration of CVO and GFC is then done via the NetApp **Cloud Manager**.
 This means that there must be a connector to Azure here.
 Inevitably then also an access (login) to the Cloud Manager.

 What is missing is the topic "Cross-Region Replication".
 Here, if necessary, can be manually reworked in Azure.
 Because CRR is in Preview.